OI-wiki/i18n/docs/basic/quick-sort.md

     else
       i++;
   }
-  // Search for the $k$-th number recursively in different intervals based on the rank and two dividing lines. <!---这里有点问题-->
+  // Search for the $k$-th number recursively in different intervals based on the rank and two dividing lines.
   // If the number of elements less than pivot is more than $k$, then the $k$-th largest element must be less than pivot. if (rk < j) return find_kth_element(arr, rk, j);
   // Otherwise, if the number of elements less than or equal to pivot is less than $k$, then the $k$-th largest element must be greater than pivot.